Doctor ranks the world's most painful medical procedures including common surgery that's 'unbearable'

 A doctor has ranked some of the most painful operations that you can have, including one which is a surprisingly common procedure.

-We've certainly come a long way from the days of 'pain management' consisting of a swig of brandy and biting down on a leather strip, but that doesn't mean that surgeries don't still come with a lot of pain and discomfort.
+We've certainly come a long way from the days of 'pain management' consisting of a swig of brandy and biting down on a leather strip, but that doesn't mean that surgeries don't still come with a lot of discomfort.

 Speaking to the Daily Mail, he said: "While everyone will experience pain differently, there are definitely some procedures that are more painful than others like spinal fusion, open chest surgery and total knee replacement.